alex14fr/Cryptonotes/README.txt

 Compile with make.
-Dependency: OpenSSL, getrandom() system call.
+Depends on OpenSSL with X25519, ChaCha20, BLAKE2s256.

 Uses X25519 key exchange to wrap a ChaCha20 symmetric key.